-Some pupils will need more personalised support to help them manage their anxiety and/or challenging behaviour.
+Some pupils will need more personalised support to help them manage their stress and/or to reduce the incidence of behaviour that challenges.
 Because of the importance of secure relationships, this support is most likely to be successful when provided by familiar and trusted classroom staff.

-Positive Management Plans will be completed for all pupils displaying high levels of anxiety, challenging behaviour or where physical intervention is required.
+Positive Management Plans will be completed for all pupils displaying high levels of stress, behaviour that challenges or where physical intervention is required.
 Some pupils may have additional personal risk assessments.
 These documents will give clear guidance on approaches and strategies to support the pupil.
 It is the responsibility of each member of staff to read and implement the guidance.